CNC Machine Controls are somewhat Generic as they can be Adapted to Different Machines by Changing Stored Parameters & Macro Programs

 And until it's Reconstructed Properly, Your Machine is Non-Running JUNK.

-LVD (Ex-Strippit) if you ask nicely, will Often Email you Data Files
+LVD (Ex-Strippit) if you ask nicely, will Sometimes Email you Data Files

 to Re-Load, But can be Difficult to do if you are not Familiar with Procedures,